oasis-tcs/mqtt/contributions/mqtt-sn-v-2-0-incubator/prose/share/mqtt-sn-v2.0-draft.md

 ### 3.1.1 CONNECT Header <a id='connect-header'></a>

-The first 2 or 4 bytes of the packet are encoded according to the variable length packet header format.Refer to [[2.1 Structure of an MQTT-SN Control Packet]](#structure-of-an-mqtt-sn-control-packet) for a detailed description.
+The first 2 or 4 bytes of the packet are encoded according to the variable length packet header format.Refer to [2.1](#structure-of-an-mqtt-sn-control-packet) "Structure of an MQTT-SN Control Packet" for a detailed description.

 ### 3.1.2 Connect Flags <a id='connect-flags'></a>